 Multiple Attacks: Normally, you have only one opportunity to attack per turn.
 However, you may gain additional attack opportunities through the use of other cards or your Persona Power.
-For each opportunity you have, you may play one attack from your hand, play a card that is played in place of an attack, or make an Exertion for an attack.
+For each opportunity you have, you may play one attack from your Hand, play a card that is played in place of an attack, or make an Exertion for an attack.
 The sequence of your attacks determines the order in which your opponent must defend.
 You may not rearrange the order of attacks once you have played them.
 If you Exert for an attack however, you may insert that attack anywhere along the sequence.
+You must either play your primary attack or forfeit your primary attack opportunity before playing any additional attacks.